-3. Reception with multiple receptionists
+3. Managing a reception with multiple receptionists

 Here at least you have a fighting chance for some form of economies of scale as:

-Someone has taken the conscious decision to bear the cost of that all-important first impression for visitors and visitors/staff alike.
+- Someone has taken the conscious decision to bear the cost of that all-important first impression for visitors and visitors/staff alike.

-It’s highly likely the processes will be more sophisticated and advanced, however often, it is here where manual processes can get completely out of control with people “joining the dots” between one system and another.
+- It’s highly likely the processes will be more sophisticated and advanced, however often, it is here where manual processes can get completely out of control with people “joining the dots” between one system and another.

 The opportunity for re-engineering with a digital reception software here is often advanced with a framework of:

-A huge cost in headcount, still largely conducting a high proportion of manual tasks
+- A huge cost in headcount, still largely conducting a high proportion of manual tasks

-If you’ve seen/read our recent blogs, then you’ll know we are ultimately aiming for the meeting host to initiate an “unchanged process of booking a meeting”,(in whatever calendar invite system they use, normally outlook) with visitors and their data populating every system needed to deliver the very pinnacle of a great first impression, from the moment they get their invite through to the time they walk into the meeting.
+- If you’ve seen/read our recent blogs, then you’ll know we are ultimately aiming for the meeting host to initiate an “unchanged process of booking a meeting”,(in whatever calendar invite system they use, normally outlook) with visitors and their data populating every system needed to deliver the very pinnacle of a great first impression, from the moment they get their invite through to the time they walk into the meeting.

-Even if you are just looking to introduce “peak traffic efficiency” as an objective, with a help of a digital reception software can quickly hit a few home runs on
+Even if you are just looking to introduce “peak traffic efficiency” as an objective, with a help of digital reception software can quickly hit a few home runs on

-Cost control, removing the excess needed for staff shifts to cover peaks in traffic
+- Cost control, removing the excess needed for staff shifts to cover peaks in traffic

-Experience, introducing digital processes that transform the manual interaction upgrading it with a host of digital tools delivered right to the guest/visitor’s smart device
+- Experience, introducing digital processes that transform the manual interaction upgrading it with a host of digital tools delivered right to the guest/visitor’s smart device

-The impact on your brand is huge just thinking through the visitor experience can have a massive impact, let us share an example.
+- The impact on your brand is huge just thinking through the visitor experience can have a massive impact, let us share an example.

 Those that have heard of The Raffles Hotel in Singapore will know how they often confound visitors greeting them at the taxi door with “hello Mr Jefferys” leaving Mr Jefferys stunned, “how did that guy know my name?”